uswds/uswds-site/pages/patterns/select-language/selected-content.md

 If the text will be visually presented as a button but coded as a link, it is recommended to <strong>add ARIA role="button" so that screen readers announce it as a button</strong>.
 Additionally, JavaScript will also need to be added so that keyboard users can activate the button using both the Enter and Spacebar keys.
 See [Understanding Success Criterion 4.1.2 - Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html) for more information.

 <strong>Use the HTML `lang` attributes</strong> to set the language of the page (`<html lang='en'>`, for example).
 See [H57: Using the language attribute on the HTML element](https://www.w3.org/WAI/WCAG21/Techniques/html/H57) for more information.

-Consider including a <strong>prominent in-page notice or link</strong> in addition to the link in the header, in order to increase visibility for the user.

 All logically related items/links must be presented as an <strong>HTML unordered list</strong>.